widmogrod/zf2-assetic-module/README.md

 // module.config.php
 return array(
     'assetic_configuration' => array(
             /**
+             * Set to true if you're working in a development environment and you want for
+             * every assets to be moved to public directory after some changes.
+             * Set to false on production environment - to boost your application.
+             * Default true - for backward compatibility.
+             */
+            'buildOnRequest'     => true,

+            /**
              * Map how given view renderer instance will be interpreted by AsseticBundle.